The Miracle of Fetal Development

-At four months, the preborn baby can grasp with her hands, swim, and turn somersaults.
+At 4 months (16 weeks), the preborn baby can grasp with her hands, swim, and turn somersaults.
 Her mother may first feel her movements at this time.
 Her eyelashes are now present and rapid eye movements (REM), indicating dreaming, can be recorded.
 A very bright light shined on the mother’s abdomen will cause the baby to slowly move her arms to cover her eyes.
 Very loud music will cause her to cover her ears.

-By five months, the preborn baby has formed his own unique sleeping habits, and a loud sound such as a slammed door may startle him.
+By 5 months (20 weeks), the preborn baby has formed his own unique sleeping habits, and a loud sound such as a slammed door may startle him.
 His hearing has a wider range of frequency than an adult’s in both the higher and lower ranges.
 He may be soothed to sleep by gentle music.

-At seven months, his weight increases to over one kilogram (2.2 pounds).
+At 7 months (28 weeks), his weight increases to over one kilogram (2.2 pounds).
 His lungs are capable of breathing air.
 His eyeteeth are present.
 His hands can support his entire weight at this time, and he recognizes his mother’s voice.
 Of the 45 total generations of cell replication that will take place by mature adulthood, 38 have already taken place.
 He now has about 300 billion cells.

-At eight months, with only one month to go, his weight is about two kilograms (4.4 pounds).
+At 8 months (32 weeks), with only one month to go, his weight is about two kilograms (4.4 pounds).
 If born now, he has more than a 90% chance of surviving and being entirely healthy.

 Fetal Development and the Pro-Life Cause